 I tinted a crusting vanilla buttercream with Americolor Sky Blue & Americolor Ivory coloring gel.
 Some of my cupcakes were frosted entirely in ivory, but others like the one below were half and half for an ocean and sand look.

 If working in advance, you can store these toppers in a cool room and then chill just before applying them to the cupcake so that they are easier to handle.

 Finished!
 I love how these came out, so simple and cute!
 They would be perfect for summer birthdays, pool parties, luau birthdays, and more!
-If you give these a try, we’d love to see!
+If you give these a try, we'd love to see!